hashicorp/terraform-provider-tfe/website/docs/r/agent_pool.html.markdown

 * `name` - (Required) Name of the agent pool.
 * `organization` - (Optional) Name of the organization.
 If omitted, organization must be defined in the provider config.
+* `organization_scoped` - (Optional) Whether or not the agent pool is scoped to all workspaces in the organization.
+Defaults to `true`.
+* `allowed_workspace_ids` - (Optional) IDs of the workspaces that to which agent pools is scoped.
+    If `organization_scoped` is set to `true`, this argument will not be served and agent pool will be scoped to all the workspaces.

 ## Attributes Reference